 Today, we only use gold-rated leathers to ensure that all points of LWG audit protocol are in place and our customer receives products that were safely produced and are safe to use.
 The only exception is for some existing styles that are under certification, such as our safety products.

-Icebug buys Nubuck leather from Ecco Thailand and Suede leather from Shin Li Chang in Taiwan.
-The Ecco hides used for Icebug are Danish hides, tanned in ECCO Leather BV in Holland.
-The hides tanned in Holland are shipped to the Ecco Wet Blue Warehouse (ECCO Group’s central distribution center), and later shipped/transported to the Ecco tannery in Thailand.
+Icebug buys Nubuck leather from ECCO Tannery Thailand and Suede leather from Shin Li Chang in Taiwan.
+The ECCO hides used for Icebug are European and American hides, tanned in ECCO Leather BV in Holland.
+The hides tanned in Holland are shipped to the ECCO Wet Blue Warehouse (ECCO Group’s central distribution center), and later shipped/transported to the ECCO tannery in Thailand.

 The Suede leather is made from hides with origin Argentina, name of hide suppliers: (1)Curtume CBR S.A.
 (2) Sadesa (3)Hispano (4)JBS Leather.
 The hides are bought wet blue, so there is one first tanning step before the hides arrive to Shin Li Chang, who performs the second tanning step.

 Nakornluang Industrial Estate 113/9 Moo4 Bangprakru Nakornluang Ayutthaya 13260 Thailand https://eccoleather.com/

 No. 28-1 Tu Tun Lane, Xi Ding Village, Tian Wei, Chang Hua, Taiwan, R.O.C.
 Tel: +886-4-8831415 Fax: +886-4-8830866 Email: email@example.com http://twslc.com.tw/index.php